-5.30 Recent trends in production for sand and gravel, together with the local factors referred to above, suggest that there may be demand for sand and gravel from Leicestershire operations over and above the average experienced during the last 10-year period (2009 to 2018).
-Despite this, there has been a fall in sales in 2018 and it is not known whether this will continue as a trend.
-This will need monitoring in the next LAA.

-- 5.31 On the other hand, there are increasing signs of problems regarding the provision of further sand and gravel resources, as witnessed by the low landbank, the low number of new applications being submitted, the limited number of sites allocated in the newly adopted Leicestershire Minerals and Waste Local Plan which resulted from a lack of sites being put forward by industry during the Submission stage.
+- 5.27.
+Recent trends in production for sand and gravel, together with the local factors referred to above, suggest that there may be demand for sand and gravel from Leicestershire operations over and above the average experienced during the last 10-year period (2010 to 2019).
+The rise in sales in 2019 indicated increased demand, however this will need monitoring in the next LAA. - 5.28.
+Outside the scope of this report, planning applications have been submitted for three sand and gravel quarry extensions, namely at Husbands Bosworth, Lockington and Shawell.
+Of these, Shawell has been permitted (431,000 tonnes), but this was after the reporting period of this LAA. - 5.29.
+There are increasing signs of problems regarding the provision of further sand and gravel resources, as witnessed by the low landbank, the low number of new applications being submitted, the limited number of sites allocated in the newly adopted Leicestershire Minerals and Waste Local Plan which resulted from a lack of sites being put forward by industry during the Submission stage.
 Future sales may consequently be influenced by mineral reserve continuity at individual quarry sites.
-In the circumstances, it is considered appropriate for the production guidelines identified by this Local Aggregates Assessment to reflect the 10-year sales average, namely 1.17 million tonnes per annum. - 5.32 The importance and current distribution of Leicestershire's crushed rock means that it is likely that the County's rock quarries will continue to supply major infrastructure both in the East Midlands and elsewhere in England.
+Despite the rise in annual sales in 2019, the implications of the Covid-19 pandemic have to be considered.
+Whilst the UK has seen economic decline as a result of the pandemic, there are indications that the economy will rebound strongly.
+As such, the Local Aggregates Assessment for 2020 will address the impact on the aggregate industry.
+In the circumstances, it is considered appropriate for the production guidelines identified by this Local Aggregates Assessment to reflect the 10-year sales average, namely 1.21 million tonnes per annum. - 5.30.
+The importance and current distribution of Leicestershire's crushed rock means that it is likely that the County's rock quarries will continue to supply major infrastructure both in the East Midlands and elsewhere in England.
 The scale of any potential increase in demand is uncertain and will largely depend on the rate of future growth in the national and local economy.
-Whilst 2018 has seen a drop in annual sales, there is no evidence to suggest that that demand for crushed rock is likely to decrease.
+Further to the rise in annual sales in 2019, the implications of the Covid-19 pandemic have to be considered.
+Whilst the UK has seen economic decline as a result of the pandemic, there are indications that the economy will rebound strongly.
+The Local Aggregates Assessment for 2020 will address the impact on the aggregate industry.
 Overall, it is not considered there is sufficient robust evidence to support a specific level of production above the 10-year average of sales.
-The production quidelines identified by this Local Assessment therefore reflect the 10-year sales average, namely 13.6 million tonnes per annum.
+The production guidelines identified by this Local Aggregates Assessment therefore reflect the 10-year sales average, namely 13.09 million tonnes per annum.